 While exempted these food businesses are not subject to the same registration requirements, they must still notify as opposed to register the Shire of their intention to undertake food business activities prior to doing so, and provide the Shire with the following:

-- A completed Food Business Notification / Registration Form or a Temporary Food Permit application form (for charitable or community groups and commercial businesses operating at one event); and
+- A completed Food Act Notification Registration Form Act or a Temporary Food Permit application form (for charitable or community groups and commercial businesses operating at one event); and

 - Applicable fees.